 In another context, relative rotation angles are obtained at regular intervals from some attitude rate sensors.
 The time derivatives of these angles provide angular rates that are important in many more accurate attitude determination algorithms.

-Typical angle based sensors are sun sensors, earth sensors, and start sensors.
+Typical angle based sensors are sun sensors, earth sensors, and star sensors.

 ANGULAR RATES